 When someone asks the question ”what is your favorite place you’ve ever visited?”
-I smile, and without hesitation I give my response.
+I smile, and without hesitation I give my response… Ireland.

 We visited Ireland with our 11 month old son and our friends.
-This was our first international trip with a baby, and I’m here to tell you that traveling around Ireland with children is very easy!
+This was our first international trip with a baby, and I’m here to tell you that traveling around Ireland with a baby is very easy!

 Transportation in Ireland with Toddlers & Babies

 The very best way to ensure you can experience all that the Emerald Isle has to offer, especially if traveling to Ireland with a baby or toddler, is by renting a car.
 This gives you the freedom to up and go as you please.
-Just be aware, they drive on the other side of the road!
+Just be aware that in Ireland they drive on the other side of the road!
 This was a major adjustment for us being from the US.